metacraft-labs/dvt-circuits/readme.md

 ### Successful Final Verification

-Confirms that the DVT algorithm has completed successfully.
+Confirms that the DKG algorithm has completed successfully.

 ### Incorrect Final Share Generation